silb/shiro-jersey/README.md

-Apache Shiro support for the Jersey 2.x JAX-RS implementation.
+Apache Shiro support for the Jersey JAX-RS implementation.

-Jersey 1.x is supported by the 0.1.x releases maintained in the branch `release-0.1`.

 # Adding the shiro-jersey dependency